Cummins originally sponsored this look at summer travel in the American West.

 I can’t end my summer off-the-beaten-path suggestions without mention my home Montana valley—the Bitterroot, about an hour south of Missoula.
 You’ll find 6 charming small towns with shopping and eateries strung down the length of the valley: Lolo, Florence, Stevensville, Victor, Corvallis, Hamilton and Darby.

 A paved bike trail travels beside Highway 93 all the way from Missoula to Hamilton.
 Fly Fish the Bitterroot River or hike any number of trails that lead into the Bitterroot or Sapphire Mountains.
 Blodgett Canyon Trail is my favorite with Kootenai Creek Trail a close second.

-My picks for lodging include Bitterroot River Bed and Breakfast, the historic Stevensville Hotel or the upscale Triple Creek Ranch.
+My picks for lodging include Bitterroot River Bed and Breakfast, the historic Stevensville Hotel or the luxurious Triple Creek Ranch.
 Campgrounds, some with RV hook-ups are scattered up and down the river corridor.

 Have I introduced you to new destinations to try?
 I can’t promise that you won’t find other visitors enjoying these beautiful places.
-But, compared to the crowds in Yosemite or Glacier National Parks, you’ll feel as if you have them to yourself.
+But, compared to the crowds in Yosemite National Park or Glacier National Park, you’ll feel as if you have them to yourself.